JujuAdams/Chatterbox/docs/3.0/getting-started.md

     <<set $nextNode = "OuterSpace">>
 ```

-As per the YarnScript specification, all options will made available **regardless of whether the if-statement returns `true` or `false`**.
+As per the ChatterScript specification, all options will made available **regardless of whether the if-statement returns `true` or `false`**.
 This is unexpected behaviour but it does give you more control over how you communicate failed conditions e.g. showing options that are unavailable due to a low charisma stat and so on.
 To determine whether to display an option or not to a player you can call `ChatterboxGetOptionConditionBool()` which tells you the state of the associated condition.

 Variables allow you to branch dialogue in response to a value that you're tracking, and that value will be reacting to decisions that the player has made.
-With a little effort, you could write an entire game in YarnScript with a very simple GameMaker program wrapped around it.
+With a little effort, you could write an entire game in ChatterScript with a very simple GameMaker program wrapped around it.

 &nbsp;